ArunChapagain/digifarmer/README.md

 `Digifarmer` is a comprehensive Flutter-based mobile application designed to assist farmers and agriculturists by providing vital information and services.
 It integrates various functionalities such as disease detection, plant health diagnostics, weather forecasting, and agriculture-related news updates.
 This tool aims to enhance decision-making, improve crop management, and increase productivity.

-> [!NOTE]
-> Note: Since you are learning practical engineering, the focus is on learning, and many business logic may not be consistent with reality.
-> Emoji will have different styles depending on the device.

 ## 🌏 Related websites